sandeep-lohani/app-weather-api/README.md

 #Introduction
-This is a small web project to retrieve weather data for a particular city using information from Open Weather Map.
+This is a web project to retrieve weather data for a particular city using information from Open Weather Map.
-Implemented

 + Created a website which will return current weather data from OpenWeatherMap.org, based on a city chosen by the user i.e. o	London o	Hong Kong

-+ the user input their choice of city via a standard HTML <form>& receive results showing: o	today’s date o	the city name o	overall description of the weather (e.g. "Light rain", "Clear sky", etc.) o	temperature in Fahrenheit and Celsius o	sunrise and sunset times in 12 hour format (e.g. 9:35am; 11:47pm)
++ the user input their choice of city via a standard HTML <form>& receive results showing:
++today’s date
++the city name
++overall description of the weather (e.g. "Light rain", "Clear sky", etc.)
++temperature in Fahrenheit and Celsius
++sunrise and sunset times in 12 hour format (e.g. 9:35am; 11:47pm)

 #Implementation details
 	+ the backend of the application uses core Java SE8, EE with spring boot
 	+ the project compiles on a machine with Maven 3.3 and Java SE8